-• Focus on conditions under which your RKR could become severe.
-In general, RKRs early drafts (May 2020) tended to describe a broad range of projected impacts rather than focusing on severe outcomes and the conditions under which they occur.
-Projected impacts should be limited to those characterising severe outcomes, and illustrating the conditions under which they occur (which we call here 'severity conditions').
-The analysis of a wider range of future risk levels is the focus of the burning embers exercise (Section 16.6).

-Chapter 16 suggests that RKR teams (Table SM16.12) identify and assess severe outcomes and the conditions under which they occur using the five steps below.

-- Address the potential for complex risks.
+- Focus on conditions under which your RKR could become severe: in general, RKRs early drafts (May 2020) tended to describe a broad range of projected impacts rather than focusing on severe outcomes and the conditions under which they occur.
+Projected impacts should be limited to those characterizing severe outcomes, and illustrating the conditions under which they occur (which we call here "severity conditions").
+The analysis of a wider range of future risk levels is the focus of the burning embers exercise (section 16.6 in chapter 16). - Chapter 16 suggests that RKR teams (Table SM16.12) identify and assess severe outcomes and the conditions under which they occur using the five steps below. - Address the potential for complex risks.
 In many RKRs, the most severe potential outcomes could result from interactions among or co-occurrences of individual key risks, which together challenge the capacity of the system to cope or adapt.
 Make sure to consider this possibility to the extent that the literature allows. - Consider a wide range of latitudes and ecological and human/development contexts.
 About half of the RKR early drafts (May 2020) tended to focus on severe outcomes for developing countries, but did not say anything on the potential for severe outcomes in developed countries.
-It is important, when relevant of course, to consider all the settings in which severe risks are possible, although with differences in magnitude, timing and likelihood of adverse consequences, or adaptive capacity (you recognise the above-mentioned key risk criteria).
-Do not hesitate to use contrasting real-world examples well covered in the literature. - Account for risks that may be severe in more limited contexts.
-RKR assessments should pay attention to avoiding giving the impression that, when risks are local and do not concern a huge number of people, they are not 'key' or 'severe' or 'representative of dangerous interference with the climate system'.
-This involves specifying 'severe risks to whom'.
-This point relates to several issues, including justice and the avoidance of westernised value judgements.
-That does not mean that global-scale quantitative thresholds, for example, are not useful for some RKRs or as one type of measure of severity, but risks that are severe in a more limited context should also be identified and assessed. - Focus on risks due to climate change, not absolute levels of risk.
-The IPCC risk definition, and the definition of key risks, specifies that risks are those that are due to climate change or responses to climate change.
+It is important, when relevant of course, to consider all the settings in which severe risks are possible, although with differences in magnitude, timing, and likelihood of adverse consequences, or adaptive capacity (you recognize the above mentioned key risk criteria).
+Do not hesitate to use contrasting real-world examples well covered in the literature. - Account for risks that may be severe in more limited contexts: RKR assessments should pay attention to avoiding giving the impression that when risks are local and do not concern a huge number of people, they are not "key" or "severe" or "representative of dangerous interference with the climate system".
+This involves specifying "severe risks to whom".
+This point relates to several issues including justice and the avoidance of westernized value-judgements.
+That does not mean that global-scale quantitative thresholds, e.g., are not useful for some RKRs or as one type of measure of severity, but risks that are severe in a more limited context should also be identified and assessed.

+- Focus on risks due to climate change, not absolute levels of risk: The IPCC risk definition, and the definition of key risks, specifies that risks are those that are due to climate change or responses to climate change.
 In an absolute sense, risks are driven by climate and non-climate-related drivers, but our task is to assess the change in risk due to climate change.
-The effect of climate change will itself depend on non-climate conditions (exposure, vulnerability, adaptive capacity), and that can and should be taken into account (e.g., climate impacts on food security will depend on assumed underlying societal conditions).
-In addition, some measures of the severity of climate risks might involve comparison with absolute risk metrics (e.g., does climate change cause people to fall below an absolute poverty line?).
-But our outcome of interest is always the effect of climate change on risks, not on absolute risk levels. - When you describe future climate hazard conditions based on the literature, please draw on, and cite where relevant, AR6 WGI Chapter 12 (Ranasinghe et al., 2021).
-Chapter 12 indeed develops an assessment specifically designed for supporting WGII, and Chapter 16 in particular.
+The effect of climate change will itself depend on nonclimate conditions (exposure, vulnerability, adaptive capacity), and that can and should be taken into account (for example, climate impacts on food security will depend on assumed underlying societal conditions).
+In addition, some measures of the severity of climate risks might involve comparison to absolute risk metrics (e.g., does climate change cause people to fall below an absolute poverty line?).
+But our outcome of interest is always the effect of climate change on risks, not on absolute risk levels. - When you describe future climate hazard conditions based on the literature, please draw on, and cite where relevant, AR6 WG1 Chapter 12.
+Ch12 indeed develops an assessment specifically designed for supporting WG2, and chapter 16 in particular.
 It provides recently updated information on a wide set of projected climate hazards for all regions.

-Five main steps to identify and assess severe outcomes and conditions for your RKR:
+5 main steps to identify and assess severe outcomes and conditions for your RKR: